rgbwalker/Amstrad_CPC_464_new_Cherry_Keyboard/README.md

 Then it was time to face the manufacture of the keyboard.
 But, since I had no experience designing with applications and 3D printers, I ruled out the possibility of making a bracket or frame to hold the Cherry MX type switches.

-And after looking for alternatives, asking here and there, I ended up deciding (or rather I should say venture to try my luck... hehehe) to make a PCB for the CPC 464 keyboard.
+And after looking for alternatives, asking here and there, I finally deciding (or rather I should say venture to try my luck... hehehe) to make a PCB for the CPC 464 keyboard.

 At this point I have to thank the Telegram user called Mac, who told me about EasyEda and encouraged me to do this project.
-EasyEda is the online design application of the PCB manufacturer, (among many other things).
+EasyEda is the online design application of the PCB manufacturer, JLCPCB (among many other things).
 To put things in context, here it must be said that I had NEVER BEFORE designed a PCB or had prior experience in tackling the design of an entire board.
 I had ventured into some tests with KiKad, although at the time it seemed a bit more complicated than EasyEda has turned out.
 Finally, I downloaded the offline version of the app and started researching what the process was like.

 I was able to check the electrical schematics of the keyboard matrix in the CPC 464 Service Manual, which you can find on the web.
 On cpcwiki you can download it from the following link: